Two boys walking through woods are silhouetted against a light blue night sky.

 Salem’s Lot (2024) Review: A Superficial, But Fun, Adaptation

 What better way to kick off the horror season than with a new Stephen King adaptation?
-Twenty years after the last attempt to transfer King’s sophomore novel, “Salem’s Lot,” from page to screen comes director and writer Gary Dauberman’s own contribution.
+Twenty years after the last attempt to transfer King’s sophomore novel, “Salem’s Lot,” from page to screen comes director and writer Gary Dauberman’s contribution.

 When author Ben Mears (Lewis Pullman) returns home to Jerusalem’s Lot, searching for inspiration for his next book, he finds the town slowly succumbing to a darker force.
 As neighbors and friends begin to transform into vampires, Ben searches for answers — and a way to survive.

-A unique addition to the King-adaptation zeitgeist, New Line Cinema’s “Salem’s Lot” (2024) is an entertaining, if superficial, watch that unfortunately doesn’t seem interested in tackling the deeper themes of King’s story.
+A unique addition to the King-adaptation zeitgeist.
+New Line Cinema’s “Salem’s Lot” (2024) is an entertaining, if superficial, watch that unfortunately doesn’t seem interested in tackling the deeper themes of King’s story.

 Father Callahan, Mark Petrie, Dr. Cody, Ben Mears, and Susan Norton stand with back's toward the camera, facing an old gothic house on a hill.